microprediction/precise/LITERATURE.md

 Or file an [issue](https://github.com/microprediction/precise/issues).

+## Graph-Based Methods for Forecasting Realized Covariances  [via](https://academic.oup.com/jfec/advance-article/doi/10.1093/jj)
+Chao Zhang, Xingyue Pu, Mihai Cucuringu, Xiaowen Dong

+We forecast the realized covariance matrix of asset returns in the U.S. equity market by exploiting the predictive information of graphs in volatility and correlation.
+Specifically, we augment the Heterogeneous Autoregressive model via neighborhood aggregation on these graphs.
+Our proposed method allows for the modeling of interdependence in volatility (also known as spillover effect) and correlation, while maintaining parsimony and interpretability.
+We explore various graph construction methods, including sector membership and graphical LASSO (for modeling volatility), and line graph (for modeling correlation).
+The results generally suggest that the augmented model incorporating graph information yields both statistically and economically significant improvements for out-of-sample performance over the traditional models.
+Such improvements remain significant over horizons up to 1 month ahead, but decay in time.
+The robustness tests demonstrate that the forecast improvements are obtained consistently over the different out-of-sample sub-periods and are insensitive to measurement errors of volatilities.

 ## Squeezing Financial Noise: A Novel Approach to Covariance Matrix Estimation [ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4986939)
 Sander Gerber et al